-We have put this to the test and found the level of dentistry offered to be of a very high standard and a very reasonable cost.
+We have put this to the test twice and found the level of dentistry offered to be of a very high standard and at a very reasonable cost.
 You can find out more about our dental experience here

-Montenegro may be small but access to certain regions is difficult by public transport.
-Day tours are a very cost effective way to move around the country but if you are more than one person so is car hire.
+Montenegro may be small, but access to some regions is difficult by public transport.
+Day tours are a very cost-effective way to move around the country but if you are more than one person so is car hire.
 We rented a compact car for €35/day over a period of 3 days.

 Dubrovnik Airport in Croatia is only half an hour from the Montenegrin border and the town of Herceg Novi.
 Many people will hire a car and drive across or take a taxi.
 This is a good option as the taxi drivers know the small border crossing which can be faster during the peak months.